jpluimers/Conferences/2016/DelphiTage-20160917/Network-Protocol-Security.rst

     - nice as it shows all features
     - touch as most code is in the form

-So I wrote a smaller SFTP upload example so it is easier to focus on some basics: https://bitbucket.org/jeroenp/besharp.net/commits/c2eeb3c50ba051b90e2737a893509f8f6186b204
+So I wrote a smaller SFTP upload example so it is easier to focus on some basics in the https://bitbucket.org/jeroenp/besharp.net repository at `feature/Build SFTP example for DelphiTage/EKON. <https://bitbucket.org/jeroenp/besharp.net/branch/feature/Build%20SFTP%20example%20for%20DelphiTage/EKON.>`_

 Let's dig into that and the GUI now...